azizLIGHT/youtube-link-title/README.md

 ![CSP Error:](https://user-images.githubusercontent.com/8013867/158039359-763ffd20-39bd-44a0-a0b7-1097935227be.png)
 * Content Security Policy can be carefully overidden to allow very specific embeds on chosen websites
 * Use an extension like [Content Security Policy Override](https://chrome.google.com/webstore/detail/content-security-policy-o/lhieoncdgamiiogcllfmboilhgoknmpi) very cautiously and at your own risk.

+# Todo
+* Invidious: specify your own instances: single or multiple
+* Invidious: option to redirect youtube to chosen invidious instance
+* Invidious: edge cases with inv.domain/videoID (not inv.domain/watch?v=videoID)
+* More sites: Tiktok?